-§11.903- Adherence to Obligations (§2306.6720) Any Applicant, Development Owner, or other Person that fails to adhere to its obligations with regard to the programs of the Department, whether contractual or otherwise, made false or misleading representations to the Department with regard to an Application, request for funding, or compliance requirements, or otherwise violated a provision of Tex.
+§11.903 Adherence to Obligations. (§2306.6720)

+Any Applicant, Development Owner, or other Person that fails to adhere to its obligations with regard to the programs of the Department, whether contractual or otherwise, made false or misleading representations to the Department with regard to an Application, request for funding, or compliance requirements, or otherwise violated a provision of Tex.
 Gov't Code, Chapter 2306 or a rule adopted under that chapter, may be subject to:

-(1) Assessment of administrative penalties in accordance with Chapter 2, Subchapter C of this title (relating to Administrative Penalties) the Department's rules regarding the assessment of such penalties.
-Each day the violation continues or occurs is a separate violation for purposes of imposing a penalty; and/or notice of any such failure to adhere to obligations or false or misleading representations.
+- (1) Assessment of administrative penalties in accordance with Chapter 2, Subchapter C of this title (relating to Administrative Penalties) the Department's rules regarding the assessment of such penalties.
+Each day the violation continues or occurs is a separate violation for purposes of imposing a penalty; and/or - (2) In the case of the competitive Low Income Housing Tax Credit Program, a point reduction for any Application involving that Applicant over the next two Application Rounds succeeding the date on which the Department first gives written notice of any such failure to adhere to obligations or false or misleading representations.
 Point reductions under this section may be appealed to the Board.